 - Keep changes, just modify the commit message

 - Undo a push, and the commit

 How do I just change the last commit message?

 If you didn't push, and just need to change the last commit message, use the

 How do I undo the last commit and but keep the changes locally

 This is useful when you forgot to add a file or what to make a few more edits.
-If you did not push, then, this makes it so it never happened and restore everything just as you never typed
+If you did not push, then this makes it so it never happened and restores everything just as if you never did a

 git reset HEAD~1